top of page

 This was not separate from their journey.
 It was part of it.

 That same pressure was clearly present within the Creative Agents.
-The need to shape something into a form that could be shared, even when the process was still unfolding.
-The concern about how work might be received if it did not appear complete.
+The need to shape something into a form that could be proudly shared, even when the process was still unfolding.
+The concern about how work might be received if it did not appear complete within the defined time and budget.

-That realisation became the final response of the work.
+That realisation became the final response of my work.

 What would it mean to allow uncertainty to be visible within creative listening and evaluation?
 What would it mean to acknowledge that not all community work reaches resolution within the structures and timeframes that surround it?